-Laws and regulations introduced by Member States of the EU to implement the EU's second Markets in Financial Instruments Directive ("MiFID II") and the EU's Markets in Financial Instruments Regulation ("MiFIR"), which came into force on 3 January 2018 and imposed new regulatory obligations and costs on the Management Company and the Investment Advisers.
-The impact of MiFID II on the EU financial markets and on EU investment firms which offer financial services to clients is significant.
+Laws and regulations introduced by Member States of the EU to implement the EU's second Markets in Financial Instruments Directive ("MiFID II") and the EU's Markets in Financial Instruments Regulation ("MiFIR"), which came into force on 3 January 2018 and will impose new regulatory obligations and costs on the Management Company and the Investment Advisers.
+The impact of MiFID II on the EU financial markets and on EU investment firms which offer financial services to clients is expected to be significant.
+The exact impact of MiFID II on the Funds, the Management Company and Investment Advisers remains unclear and will take time to quantify.